cincospenguinos/topaz_turtle/README.md

 its own frame when placed in a JSON file, meaning a single sentence that has six opinions in it will have six different frames to represent it.
 The opinion extractor will take a single sentence and return a collection of opinion expressions it found inside.
+* So I'm getting 46% accuracy on the sentiment step, both on CADE and on my local machine.
+So that needs to be patched up.

 ## Resources